Trunk Pitch Oscillations for Energy Trade-offs in Bipedal Running Birds and Robots: Simulation Results

 \subsection{Asymmetries in the Kinetics and Kinematics}

-The trunk inclination ($\theta_{C}$ in \cref{fig:TSLIP}b) introduces asymmetries in the system, which are reflected in the leg dynamics and \GRF profiles \cite{Andrada_2014, Blickhan_2015}.
+The trunk inclination ($\theta_{C}$ in \mcref{fig:TSLIP}b) introduces asymmetries in the system, which are reflected in the leg dynamics and \GRF profiles \cite{Andrada_2014, Blickhan_2015}.
 This effect is pronounced for the avian model, where the \CoM is placed cranially with an inclination of $100^\circ$.

-The asymmetry is apparent for the leg angles at touch-down and take-off in \cref{fig:Gaits_Damping_th0}b, where the leg takes off before the leg length reaches to its resting value, $l_{0}$.
-The difference between leg lengths at touch-down and take-off varies between \SIrange[range-phrase=-,range-units=single]{4}{8}{\percent} of the $l_{0}$ (see \cref{fig:Gaits_LegLength_Asym}c).
+The asymmetry is apparent for the leg angles at touch-down and take-off in \mcref{fig:Gaits_Damping_th0}b, where the leg takes off before the leg length reaches to its resting value, $l_{0}$.
+The difference between leg lengths at touch-down and take-off varies between \SIrange[range-phrase=-,range-units=single]{4}{8}{\percent} of the $l_{0}$ (see max. length and ({ \markerVPa, \markerVPb }) in \mcref{fig:Gaits_LegLength_Asym}).
 The stance phase is terminated early either due to loss of foot contact caused by the vertical \GRF decaying to zero, or due to the \CoM reaching to its apex height (\cref{condition:2_TO}-\labelcref{condition:3_TO}).
 As a result of the early leg take-off, the leg spring is unable to inject all stored energy.
 Effectively, the leg spring removes energy from the system, details of which we discuss in \cref{subsubsec:WorkLegHip}.